Questions about example sentences with, and the definition and usage of "Actions"

 Q:

-If you really want to achieve that so prove it.
-Actions speak louder than words Does this sound natural?
+After all, Actions speak louder than words.
+Does this sound natural?

 A: